BiTinerary/PocketServerPi/README.md

 ## TODO
 * Create a basic, generalized image (personal passwords/credz removed) so that USB to UART adapter is not needed for setup and can be accessed directly via SSH, Butterfly, Putty etc...
 * Boot as HID device, extending the "swiss army knife" capabilities to Rubber Ducky territory.

+*(credit to Mr. Anderson's answer that didn't get enough credit, <a href='http://askubuntu.com/questions/59458/error-message-when-i-run-sudo-unable-to-resolve-host-none'>here</a>.)